 Early Game: Play the Quest on turn 1 of course, and from there you’re looking to complete it as swiftly as possible.
 From there, you’ll want to manage your mana so as to ensure you have at least 1 crystal left over at the end of your turn.
 This may mean completely skipping turn 2, but in all honesty it’s worth it for the immense value that comes with Ossirian Tear.
 Of course, if you need to use Wrath on turn 2 to remove a threat, then go ahead.
 If your Wardruid Loti needs to Rush in and take down an enemy on turn 3, then no one’s stopping you.

 Your main goal should be to complete the Quest in the early game though, and it's often worth burning through an Innervate or Coin to ensure this happens.
 In the early game, playing Crystal Merchants is extremely powerful, as it offers constant card draw for something you were trying to do in the first place; float mana.

 Mid Game: Once the Ossirian Tear is in effect, play your Choose One cards.
-Combining this with Keeper Stalladris can be an excellent value generator, but generally your goal here is to fill the board and make use of the Quest’s Hero Power.
+This deck doesn't feature Keeper Stalladris, since your goal here is to fill the board and make use of the Quest’s Hero Power.
 There’s no need to save mana anymore, so don’t worry about skipping value, and keep piling on the pressure.
 Refill your board as much as possible with the minions you have left and keep buffing them until the opponent is overwhelmed.
 Oh, and always hit face when possible.